 Watch out for signs of hallucinations and delusions

-If a depressive person begins to have hallucinations and delusions, it is highly advised that they are brought in for hospitalization.
+If you notice that a depressive person begins to have hallucinations and delusions, it is highly advised that they are brought in for hospitalization.
 Delusions include feelings of worthlessness and failure, further facilitated by hallucinations that include hearing voices that they are not good enough.
+This voices will often leave them overwhelmed, leading them to attempt hurting themselves.

 The most notable feature of depression if the feeling of being stuck in a pit of tar, slowly sinking with no way out.
 The heavy weight of the anger, sadness, fear, loneliness and confusion coupled with the extremely held belief of worthlessness and despondence is crippling that sometimes, death seems to be the only relief.
 Suicide is a tragic action that resonates within everyone who knew that person.
 It can be prevented with knowing what to look for.